Automattic/wp-calypso/client/components/hr-with-text/README.md

 HR element with text over it
 ============================

-An [hr-like](https://developer.mozilla.org/en/docs/Web/HTML/Element/hr) line with text on top:
+This component renders an [hr-like](https://developer.mozilla.org/en/docs/Web/HTML/Element/hr) line with text on top:

 `------------------ text ---------------------`